 Considering typical values for the bit depth and sampling rates of the recordings - 16 bits and 16 kilohertz respectively - yields a throughput of approximately three gigabytes per day of audio.
 Although there is a great deal of variation, past studies often involved at least 30 recording days (e.g., three days for each of ten children).
 The trend, however, is for datasets to be larger; for instance, last year, we collaborated in the collection of a single dataset, in which 200 children each contributed two recordings.
 Such datasets may exceed one terabyte.
 Moreover, these recordings can be associated with annotations spread across thousands of files.
-In the ACLEW example discussed above, there was one .eaf file per human annotator per type of annotation (i.e., random, high speech, random reliability, high speech reliability).
+In the ACLEW example discussed above, there was one .eaf file per human annotator per each of four types of annotation (i.e., random, high speech, random reliability, high speech reliability).
 In addition, the full day was analyzed with between one and four automated routines.
-Thus, for each recording day there were 8 annotation files, leading to 5 corpora × 10 children × 8 annotation = 400 annotation files.
-Other researchers will use one annotation file per clip selected for annotation, which quickly adds up to thousands of files.
+Thus, for each recording day there were 8 annotation files, leading to 6 corpora \times 10 children \times (4 + 4) annotations = 480 annotation files.
+Other researchers will use one annotation file per clip selected for annotation, which quickly adds up to thousands of files5.
 Even a small processing latency may result in significant overheads while gathering so many files.
+As a result of these constraints, data access performance is a key aspect of the management of daylong recordings corpora.
+Our proposal addresses this matter by using DataLad (see Section 3.3), which is specifically designed to handle large files.